Royal Clarence Yard: 20th century

 During the Second World War the Yard was kept very busy.
 It suffered during the Blitz with several buildings being damaged or destroyed by bombs, including the south wing of the Granary complex, the Salt Meat Store, the Main Offices, Wyatt's Brewery and the northern edge of the Cooperage.
-After the war new buildings were added and from 1961 the Navy's food laboratories were based there; they undertook innovative work on food production and preservation (e.g. freeze-drying).
+After the war new buildings were added: a Cold Meat Store was built in the 1950s (where the Salt Meat Store had previously stood) and a new L-plan office block in place of the old office building.
+From 1961 the Navy's food laboratories were based at the yard; over the next thirty years they undertook innovative work there on food production and preservation (e.g. freeze-drying).

-Large volumes of provisions continued to be stored in, and distributed from, the Yard until it (along with Plymouth's Royal William Yard) was closed in 1991.
+With the closure of the cooperage in 1970, the yard ceased to be a place of manufacturing; but large volumes of provisions continued to be stored in, and distributed from, the Yard until it (along with Plymouth's Royal William Yard) was closed in 1991.